Binance Market Update (2022-08-17)

 Binance

-The global cryptocurrency market cap now stands at $1.14T, down by -0.23% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.12T, down by -2.32% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include BOND, EOS, and FLUX, up by 23%, 23%, and 9%, respectively.
+Most major cryptocurrencies by market cap are trading lower.
+Market outperformers include EOS, BOND, and EPX, up by 19%, 12%, and 9%, respectively.

 Top stories of the day: